 one of these URLs, selected at random.

 The floodfill netDb is a simple distributed storage mechanism.
 The storage algorithm is simple: send the data to the closest peer that has advertised itself as a floodfill router.
-Then wait 10 seconds, pick another floodfill router and ask them for the entry to be sent, verifying its proper insertion / distribution.
-If the verification peer doesn't reply, or they don't have the entry, the sender repeats the process.
 When the peer in the floodfill netDb receives a netDb store from a peer not in the floodfill netDb, they send it to a subset of the floodfill netDb-peers.
 The peers selected are the ones closest (according to the XOR-metric) to a specific key.

 Determining who is part of the floodfill netDb is trivial - it is exposed in each router's published routerInfo as a capability.